gscloudsolutions/GS-DevOps-Mate/README.md

 # Roadmap:

 ### In Progress: :gear:
- - [ ] Quick Deployment after validation
+ - [x] Quick Deployment after validation

 ### High Priority: :rocket:
 - [ ] Scratch Org Creation Notification on Slack with the url to login for scenarios where Devs/QAs want to test in Scratch Orgs
-- [ ] Support for PMD based Static Code Analysis for Apex and VF
+- [x] Support for PMD based Static Code Analysis for Apex and VF
-- [ ] Support for ESLint based Static Code Analysis for LWCs
+- [x] Support for ESLint based Static Code Analysis for LWCs
+- [x] Enhancements to ChangeSet Retrieval to support Custom Labels, Workflows and Profiles Source(SFDX) format
-- [ ] Enhancements to ChangeSet Retrieval to support Custom Objects in MDAPI format and Custom Labels, Workflows and Profiles in both MDAPI and Source(SFDX) format
+- [ ] Enhancements to ChangeSet Retrieval to support Custom Objects, Custom Labels, Workflows and Profiles in MDAPI format
 - [ ] Eager Artifact Picking to release branches.
 Useful for Feature branch(GitHub) and Trunk based Git workflows
 - [ ] Improvements to Package Creation Command: 1.
 Merge the sfDeploymentInfo command into the sfPackages command